aunyks/pico-bno055-rs/README.md

 ## Get Started

 0. [Install the latest version of Rust](https://www.rust-lang.org/tools/install).
-This is the language in which this program is written
+This is the language in which this program is written.

 1. Install the `thumbv6m-none-eabi` target.
 This lets us compile our Rust program into a language understood by the Pico